slogemann1/aerozine/config-doc.md

 ### Client Certificate Data
-The data in the file passed when generating dynamic content which requires a client certificate follows a simple key=value format with each key-value pair being seperated by a line break.
-If the key is not present, the corresponding value will be __null.
-The used keys are shown in the following:
+The data in the file passed when generating dynamic content which requires a client certificate follows a simple 'key=value' format with each key-value pair being seperated by a line break.
+If the data for the key is not present, the key will also not be present.
+The used keys are shown in the following example:
 ```
 fingerprint=D04B98F48E8F8BCC15C6AE5AC050801CD6DCFD428FB5F9E65C4E16E7807340FA
 subject=name